jasonchen1001/Dashboard/readme.md

 python dashboard.py
 ```

-4. Open the displayed local address in your browser (typically http://localhost:5006)
+4. Open the displayed local address in your browser

 ## Data Description 📝